J-Jamal/J-Jamal/README.md

 - 🔭 I'm currently working on a personal blog using the MERN Stack.
 - 🌱 I'm learning Backend.
 - 👯 I’m looking to collaborate on Internship.
-- 🤔 I'm looking for help with Next JS and Adonis Documentation.
+- 🤔 I'm looking for help with Vue JS, Laravel and Adonis Documentation.
 - 💬 Ask me about Backend Developer or other tech related stuff.
 - 📫 How to reach me: Telegram
 - 😄 Pronouns: He/His